9) Profile video & photo

 - Avoid animations/sound-effects🎵

-If you really do not want to add subtitles, you should speak in English first.
-This is because if you speak first in your target language without subtitles, you'll miss out on most of the beginner and basic (A2) level students who won't understand what you're saying.
+If you really do not want to add subtitles, you should speak in English first.* This is because if you speak first in your teaching language without subtitles, you'll miss out on most of the beginner and basic (A2) level students who won't understand what you're saying!
 These students represent over 50% of all bookings.
 You can speak in your language after the English part. (*ignore this paragraph if you teach English)

-If you speak any other languages to an advanced level, you could say a few sentences at the end.
+If you speak English or any other languages, you could say a few sentences at the end.
 This may help you connect with learners who speak the language, and give them confidence that you'll be able to help if they get stuck.

 The most popular tutors follow a rough script like the one below.